MapsPeople/docs/collections/_web/v3/guides/index.md

 }
 ```

-When a new instance of MapsIndoors is created, it is created with the google map as an argument.
+When a new instance of MapsIndoors is created, it is created with the Google map as an argument.
 It is also possible to set the map style in the constructor.

 ```javascript
 let mapsIndoors = new mapsindoors.MapsIndoors({